-Worrying has been defined as the misuse of imagination, and for people who listen to your worries, it may seem that your worrying is not helping the situation at all.
-It may seem that you are looking at the world through an unhelpful lens – seeing a different reality from what actually exists.
-For example, you may conclude that everything will turn out badly and that you lack the ability to handle life’s problems, sure that you’ll fall at the first hurdle.
+Worrying is probably the result of a misuse of imagination.
+For people who listen to your worries, it may seem that your anxiety is not helping the situation at all.
+It may seem that you are looking at the world through an unhelpful lens – seeing a different reality from what exists.
+For example, you may conclude that everything will turn out badly and that you cannot handle life’s problems, sure that you’ll fall at the first hurdle.
 These irrational, pessimistic attitudes are sometimes called cognitive distortions.

-Labelling: Self- disgust can be an unhelpful accompaniment to self-analysis.
+- Labelling: Self- disgust can be an unhelpful accompaniment to self-analysis.
 ‘I am such an idiot.
-I deserve to be ignored by the others.’
+I deserve to be ignored by others.’

 These distortions are tricky to give up because they can be part of a longstanding pattern of thinking.
 You may even rationalise worrying by thinking that it is synonymous with being responsible or caring.

-However, to reduce or stop worry for good, it is important to realise that excessive worrying does not serve any useful purpose.
+However, to reduce or stop worry for good, it is essential to realise that excessive worrying does not serve any useful purpose.
 Telling yourself to stop worrying rarely works.